hcilab/wams/README.md

 }
 ```

 ### Grouped items

-Sometimes you need to spawn several items and then move or drag them together.
-To do that easily, you can use the `createGroup` method:
+Sometimes you would like to spawn several items and then move or drag them together.
+To do that easily, you can use the `createGroup` method (see in the [code documentation](https://nick-baliesnyi.github.io/wams/module-server.Application.html#createGroup)):

 ```javascript
 const items = [];